Skip to content

 Furthermore, the progress made during each session can influence the overall length of the mediation.
 If significant strides are made in understanding the underlying interests and concerns of each party and narrowing down potential solutions, the mediation process can be expedited.
 Conversely, if there are setbacks or challenges that arise during the sessions, additional time may be needed to overcome these obstacles and move forward towards a resolution.

-In conclusion, mediation in Australia can be conducted in various ways, including face-to-face and online methods.
+In conclusion, mediation in Australia can be conducted in various ways, including face-to-face and online (resolving disputes online) methods.
 The duration of the mediation process can vary depending on the complexity of the dispute, the willingness of the parties to cooperate, and the progress made during each session.
 Regardless of the specific approach or length, mediation provides a valuable opportunity for parties to engage in constructive dialogue and work towards resolving their conflicts in a mutually satisfactory manner.

 Understanding the Mediator’s Role in the Process